gugigustaman/order-service/README.md

 $ composer install
 ```

 After the installation finished, simply copy `.env.example` file to `.env`.
 Create database and set the database configuration in the `.env` file.
-Also set the app key for the API.
+Also set the app key and app URL for the API.

 ```
 APP_KEY=
+...
+APP_URL=
 ...
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1